WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_19.md

 The firstborn bore a son and called his name Moab.
 He is the father of the Moabites to this day.

 ###### 38
 The younger also bore a son and called his name Ben-ammi.
-He is the father of the Ammonites to this day. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He is the father of the Ammonites to this day.

 ***